I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 The Greek word for “breastplate” is thorax, which means:

-While such armor was weaker when an attack came from below, striking upwards (it still took an extremely lucky shot to pull off such an attack successfully), any blow that got past your sword and shield from above and either side would simply glance off.
+While such armor was weaker when a stabbing attack came from below, striking upwards (it still took an extremely lucky shot to pull off such an attack successfully), any blow which got past your sword and shield from above and either side would simply glance off.

 The Helmet

-• Was typically constructed of steel, often with brass decorations.
-High ranking officers, such as generals and tribunes, would have their helmets trimmed in gold instead of brass
+- Was typically constructed of steel, often with brass decorations.
+Those of high-ranking officers, such as generals and tribunes, would be trimmed in gold instead of brass

-• Had a short bill that afforded both a modicum of protection of the eyes from the sun, but also deflected downward slashes to the face
+- Had a short bill which afforded both a modicum of protection of the eyes from the sun, but also deflected downward slashes to the face

-• Had a neck guard much like the kind of thing we see on modern firefighters’ helmets
+- Had a neck guard much like those we see on modern firefighters’ helmets

 The Boots